Here’s the first rule of standing in line at the airport: No brawling, please.

 Andre Robles, managing director at Voyagers Travel Company, says: Go for it!

 “It is generally acceptable to switch lines if one line is moving faster,” he says.
 “Especially in situations where multiple lines lead to the same destination, like security checkpoint lanes.”
+(Related: What to do when your airline offends you.)

 But don’t forget your “pleases,” “thank-yous,” and “excuse-mes” when you’re making a switch.